PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/structure_intro.md

 Unfortunately, protein structure prediction from sequence is a *extremely difficult* problem.
 One reason why is the sheer amount of details are required for describing and computationally storing a protein structure.

 Structures that have been determined are typically uploaded into the PDB as a .pdb file.
 This file is extremely dense as it holds all the details about the protein, from the very basic primary structure of the protein all the way to the position of every single atom.
-The simplest way to think about how the entire protein is stored is to first represent atoms as points on a 3D plane with each atom having its 3D orthogonal coordinates (X,Y,Z) in the unit of angstroms ($$ 10^{-10} $$).
+The simplest way to think about how the entire protein is stored is to first represent atoms as points on a 3D plane with each atom having its 3D orthogonal coordinates (X,Y,Z) in the unit of angstroms ($$ 10^{-10} $$ meter).
 This is the atomic coordinates of the protein.
 A simplified view of the atomic coordinates section is shown in the figure below.

 <img src="../_pages/coronavirus/files/simplifiedPDB.png">